- ABOUT US

-The program addresses the following goals: (1) Increase the capacity of the Afghan academic community to provide commercial law education.
-(2) Promote a business-enabling environment where the private sector can engage in legitimate and transparent business practices to avoid legal disputes.
-(3) Enhance the capacity of the Afghan government to effectively administer and enforce commercial law.
-(4) Develop, strengthen and promote alternative dispute resolution mechanisms.
+The Commercial Law Development Program addresses the following goals: (1) Increase the capacity of the Afghan academic community in providing commercial law education; (2) Promote a business-enabling environment where the private sector can engage in legitimate and transparent business practices to avoid legal disputes; (3) Enhance the capacity of the Afghan government to effectively administer and enforce commercial law; and (4) Develop, strengthen, and promote alternate dispute resolution mechanisms.

 - Develop commercial law clinics and trade law courses at Afghan universities.

-- Broaden the commercial law curriculum at Afghan law schools through training and capacity-building activities for faculty, administrators and Ministry of Higher Education officials.
+- Broaden the commercial law curriculum at Afghan law schools through training and capacity-building activities for faculty, administrators, and Ministry of Higher Education officials.

 - Provide support and training for the newly established Afghanistan Business Integrity Network, a private sector-managed entity that deals with corruption in private businesses.

-- Support Business Integrity Training Programs for the private sector, civil society, judiciary, media and government to improve transparency and legitimate business practices in Afghanistan.
+- Support business integrity training programs for the private sector, civil society, judiciary, media and government to improve transparency and legitimate business practices in Afghanistan.

 - Establish an incubation and mentorship program for alumni of CLDP.

 - Establish Central Asia-Afghanistan Working Groups in the areas of Sanitary Phytosanitary Customs and Standards measures with respect to WTO and Trade Framework Agreement compliance.